ByronAP/BlueZNet/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [project maintainers].
+Please report unacceptable behavior to project maintainers.

 ### Our Standards